 Dr. Nina Nghi Doyle was born in San Francisco and raised in Orange, California, a sunny city in Orange County.
 She attended Orange High School where she graduated valedictorian of her class.
-As a Regent Scholar at the University of California at Irvine, she earned the degrees Bachelor of Science in Biological Sciences and a Bachelor of Arts in English.
-She served as President of her sorority, Kappa Alpha Theta, earning the distinction of Outstanding Greek Senior of the Year in 1998.
+As a Regent Scholar at the University of California at Irvine, she earned two degrees, a Bachelor of Science in Biological Sciences and a Bachelor of Arts in English.
+She served as President of her sorority, Kappa Alpha Theta, earning the distinction of Outstanding Greek Senior of the Year.
 She was a member of the Order of Omega, a Greek national honor society.
 Dr. Doyle went on to attend the New England College of Optometry in Boston, earning her doctorate in Optometry.
-She served as Class President, winning the Student Leadership Award in 2003.
-She also received honors in her clinical externships, which include the Baltimore Veterans Administration Hospital and the New England Eye Institute.
+She served as Class President, winning the Student Leadership Award.
+She also received honors in her clinical externships, which included the Baltimore Veterans Administration Hospital and the New England Eye Institute.
 She was a member of Beta Sigma Kappa, an optometry national honor society.

 Currently Dr. Doyle serves as President of the MOA Educational Foundation.
 She also chairs the Public Information and Public Relations Committee and the Healthy Eyes, Healthy People Committee of the MOA.
 In November 2014, she was awarded Optometrist of the Year in recognition of her outstanding service to the optometric profession and the citizens of Maryland.

 She volunteers her time in the community, having served five years as Treasurer and as a Board of Director for the facility corporation for her sorority’s chapter at the University of Maryland in College Park.
-She has served on the board of the Polakoff Foundation, a non- profit organization dedicated to glaucoma screenings in the city of Baltimore.
 She was also involved with Girls on the Run of the Greater Chesapeake, as an assistant Coach for Arnold Elementary School in Fall 2010 and as a race event volunteer.
 She volunteers with the MOA providing eye exams and vision screenings for the homeless in Baltimore and for school-age children in Baltimore City.
 She current serves as a Girl Scouts Troop Leader for her daughters' troop.

-The Doctors Doyle live in Millersville, Maryland with their daughters, six year-old daughter Ripley, four year-old daughter Ryder and their three cats, Cooper, Sunny and Baby.
+The Doctors Doyle live in Crownsville, Maryland with their daughters, ten year-old daughter Ripley, eight year-old daughter Ryder and their one fat cat Baby.
 They spend their free time gardening, having dinner with friends, traveling and playing ping pong.